iotaledger/identity.rs/bindings/wasm/README.md

 // Create a new DID Document with the KeyPair as the default authentication method const doc = identity.Document.fromKeyPair(key)
-// const doc = identity.Document.fromKeyPair(key, "test") // if using the testnet
+// const doc = identity.Document.fromKeyPair(key, "dev") // if using the devnet

 // Sign the DID Document with the private key doc.sign(key)

 // Create a default client instance for the mainnet const config = identity.Config.fromNetwork(identity.Network.mainnet())
-// const config = identity.Config.fromNetwork(identity.Network.testnet()); // if using the testnet
+// const config = identity.Config.fromNetwork(identity.Network.devnet()); // if using the devnet
 const client = identity.Client.fromConfig(config)

 // Publish the DID Document to the IOTA Tangle
-// The message can be viewed at https://explorer.iota.org/<mainnet|testnet>/transaction/<messageId>
+// The message can be viewed at https://explorer.iota.org/<mainnet|devnet>/transaction/<messageId>
 client.publishDocument(doc.toJSON())
     .then((receipt) => {
         console.log("Tangle Message Receipt: ", receipt)